University Financial Aid and Fellowships

 Support for up to four incoming students over the age of 40 for up to five semesters.

 Support for a current student who is both academically successful and a contributor to the department.

 The History Department Graduate Fellowship

-Support for one to four current students who have been academically successful.
+Support for one to six current students who have been academically successful.

 The department also provides the Herodotus Fund for Graduate Travel in History to assist graduate students to travel both domestically and internationally for presenting papers and doing research.
 Students who have had papers accepted at peer-reviewed conferences should contact the department chair about these funds.

 The department has need of qualified graduate students as assistants for lower-division survey classes.
 Their major duty is to grade exams or papers, with the total time of 35 hours per course per semester.
 If you are interested, stop by the Department of History office and ask for an application.
 If you have further questions, contact Professor Sarah Crabtree at email@example.com.